 The house was built in 1838 by Thomas Orman.
 The wood for this two-story home was cut to measure near Syracuse, New York, and shipped to Apalachicola by sailing vessel around the Florida Keys, then assembled on the bluff overlooking the broad estuary and bay of the Apalachicola River.
 Guided tours through this restored two-story home combining Federal and Greek Revival styles are conducted hourly Thursday through Monday.

 The Panhandle Pioneer Settlement is a living-history museum with a collection of 18 historic buildings, dating from 1820 to the 1940s.
 They are arranged on five acres to replicate an idyllic farm community.
 During the year, the Settlement is home to numerous public events and festivals, as well as classes on the trades and crafts of the past.
 The Settlement’s buildings have all been restored.
 Most have been decorated with antiques to replicate what they would have looked like in their prime.
 Among its bona fide treasures of historic preservation are the three styles of log cabins commonly built in Florida: the round log, the split log, and the dovetail log.
 There are animals for the children to enjoy as well as an old General Store.
 Anyone with a love for old tools and equipment must visit the Blacksmith Shop, Firehouse, Methodist Church, and Doctor Dowling’s Office.

-Located on Highway 90 in the Marianna Historic District, the 1890’s Russ House serves as the Visitor Center and is open for tours.
+Located on Highway 90 in the Marianna Historic District, the Russ House was built in 1895 and later remodeled with the wrap around porch.
+It serves as the Jackson County Visitor’s Center and is open for tours.
 It also serves as a meeting and events venue.